HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 After the first refrain, Morissette then goes on to paint the fearsome reality or threat of financial problems or even poverty, promptly bleeding these verses into the concept of an eternally-present filial bond, present even after the demise of parents.
 While a track about eternal family bonds and happiness, "Ablaze" can also be extended to read as a political pop-rock song about the strength of community or an erstwhile oneness that was grossly divided by the strategies of patriarchic internal conquerors for personal or corporate gain.
 This latter appreciation of the track can't be wrong, especially when you connect the gist of its lyrics to that other song in the album, about the miracle of civil relationships within differences, "Missing the Miracle." . . .

 This other song from Such Pretty Forks... might feed listeners the same emotional intensity that they drank from "Ablaze," though its flavor might be more bitter than worried.
 This song's verses allow you and me to glimpse that struggle in the sex life (within marriage) of a formerly sexually-assaulted woman.
-Now, the basic use of this theme should qualify the track as a gem from this decade, if only for being rare.
-It even starts the song with a general rejection of a sexist male fantasy (say, the cum shot or the creampie), all in four lines. . . .
+Now, the basic use of this theme should qualify the track as a gem from this decade, if only for being rare (one other song on this theme that comes to mind is the Stone Temple Pilots' "Lady Picture Show").
+"Sandbox Love" even starts with a general rejection of a sexist male fantasy (the cum shot or the creampie), all in four lines. . . .